AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 }
 ```

-This function sends a POST request to the Firefly API with the prompt and retrieves the generated images.
-Replace `a cat dancing on a rainbow` with your desired prompt.
+This function sends a `POST` request to the Firefly API with the prompt, and retrieves the generated images.
+Replace `"a cat dancing on a rainbow"` with your desired prompt.

 You can copy and paste any of the `url` values from the result to view the images.

 ## Step 4: Downloading Images from Firefly API

-Let's see how you can write a quick utility to download these images.
+Next, you will learn how to write a quick utility to download the resulting images.

 ### Import the Required Modules

-First, import the necessary file-related modules and the requests modules for Node or Python:
+First, import the necessary file-related modules and the requests modules for `Node` or `Python`:

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />